 There were three changes last year that apply this year too:

-In Ballyphehane, at c.
-5 miles, instead of continuing up Lower Friars Walk onto Pearse Road (by the church), you’ll turn right, onto Connolly Road and stay on Connolly Road until you pass Tory Top Park.
+In Ballyphehane, instead of continuing up Lower Friars Walk onto Pearse Road (by the church), you’ll turn right, onto Connolly Road and stay on Connolly Road until you pass Tory Top Park.
 At the north end of the park, the race runs along the park’s perimeter onto Friars Walk, briefly, and into Reendowney and Clareville, turning left onto Pouladuff Road and back onto Pearse Road and onto Hartland’s Avenue.

 At the western end of Hartland’s Avenue, instead of turning left for Glasheen you’ll run through onto Dorgan’s Road, left onto Magazine Road, right onto St Frances’ Road, left onto College Road and right onto Orchard Road.
 At the end of Orchard Road the Gardaí will operate a stop-go for traffic allowing the race to cross over to Farranlea Road, through Farranlea Park and back onto the old route on the Model Farm Road.